Shaf8808/PP4-news-site/README.md

 ## Hottest Releases of the month

-I have decided to include a column on the right hand side of the page purely dedicated to all of the games being released in the current month.
+I have decided to include a column on the right-hand side of the page purely dedicated to all of the games being released in the current month.
 The reason why I have decided to include this is so that the user can quickly take one glance at the card and know immediately which titles are set for release, the release date and the platforms they are coming out on.
-This provides all of the necessary information in one tabular format while also maintaining a good structurte and layout on the page.
+This provides all of the necessary information in one tabular format while also maintaining a good structure and layout on the page.
 This can be seen in the image below:

 <img src="./docs/readme_images/releases-column.jpg">